-Before coming to Delft, I worked as a full-time research scholar at the Photogrammetry & Robotics Lab at University of Bonn under the supervision of Prof. Cyrill Stachniss.
+Prior to coming to Berkeley, I completed my PhD in the department of Cognitive Robotics (CoR) at Delft University of Technology working with Prof. Javier Alonso-Mora and Prof. Laura Ferranti.
+My dissertation, Game-Theoretic Motion Planning for Multi-Agent Interaction, developed game-theoretic methods for planning and inference in multi-agent systems.
+Before that, I worked as a full-time research scholar at the Photogrammetry & Robotics Lab at University of Bonn under the supervision of Prof. Cyrill Stachniss.
 There, I developed methods for solving inverse games in continuous state-action spaces.

-I received a M.Sc Mechatronics and a B.Sc. in Mechanical Engineering from TU Hamburg, Germany, in 2020 and 2017, respectively.
+I hold a M.Sc. in Mechatronics and a B.Sc. in Mechanical Engineering from TU Hamburg, Germany, in 2020 and 2017.
 During that time, I was a member of the university’s RoboCup SPL team and later a visiting student and research scholar at UC Berkeley where I worked with Prof. Claire J. Tomlin and Prof. Zachary N. Sunberg at the Hybrid Systems Laboratory.

 For coordinating meetings, this calendar shows times when I will be busy.